qw-cloud/qw-cloud.github.io/README.md

 **Figure 7: Feature Importantce 1-10 with ResNet**

 ## Discussion (Part 1)
-In object detection across four scenarios, both a basic convolutional neural network (CNN) and a residual network (ResNet) were applied, with ResNet consistently producing fewer detection boxes than the CNN model.
+In object detection across four scenarios, both a basic CNN and a ResNet were applied, with ResNet consistently producing fewer detection boxes than the CNN model.
 The CNN demonstrated a tendency toward generating a higher number of detections (with more false positives), while ResNet achieved more concise detections with higher confidence scores.

 **Scenario 1: Airport Scene**